-No state in the Union can point to a longer line of public services than Virginia: she rung the first alarum of the Revolution by the mouth of her

-\ I had this anecdote from a senator of congress; one, too, I must observe, usually opposed to Mr. King in politics, who is still ranked among the least democratic party in the senate.
-Such a patriot is a true relic of the veteran federal band of the Revolution, and may well command the respect of those who differ, as well as of those who agree with him in opinion.
-A no less striking instance of candor and patriotism was afforded in New-England by the venerable Ex-President John Adams, who, faithful to the principles of confederation and the cause of his country, publicly declared his decided disapprobation of the measures of his own party, which aimed to counteract the efforts of the national government; and thus gave his voice to an administration which had been the successful rival of his own.
-Patrick Henry; she led the army of patriots in the person of her Washington; she issued the declaration of independence from the pen of her Jefferson; she bound the first link of the federal chain by the hand of her Madison; - she has given to the republic four of the purest patriots and wisest statesmen that ever steered the vessel of a state.
+No state in the Union can point to a longer line of public services than Virginia: she rung the first alarum of the Revolution by the mouth of her Patrick Henry; she led the army of patriots in the person of her Washington; she issued the declaration of independence from the pen of her Jefferson; she bound the first link of the federal union by the hand of her Madison; - she has given to the republic four of the purest patriots and wisest statesmen that ever steered the vessel of a state.

 The policy of this mother of the Union has always been peculiarly magnanimous.
 She set the example to her sister-states in those cessions of territory which have so richly endowed the general government, and out of which have arisen such a host of young republics.
 The cession made by Virginia comprises the present states of Ohio, Indiana, and Illinois, with the territory of Michigan.
 For the thousandth part of such an empire as was here bestowed in free gift, men have deluged the earth with blood.
-We find the liberality of Virginia yet farther evinced in her conduct towards a neighbouring state, first peopled by her citizens, and subject to her laws.
+We find the liberality of Virginia yet farther evinced in her conduct to-

+I had this anecdote from a senator of congress; one, too, I must observe, usually opposed to Mr. King in politics, who is still ranked among the least democratic party in the senate.
+Such a patriot is a true relic of the veteran federal band of the Revolution, and may well command the respect of those who differ, as well as of those who agree with him in opinion. wards a neighbouring state, first peopled by her citizens, and subject to her laws.
 The manner in which she released Kentucky from her jurisdiction, pointing out the inconveniencies arising to her people from their remoteness from the Virginia capital, and encouraging her to erect an independent government, affords a beautiful example of national generosity.

 The public spirit of Virginia has invariably been felt in the national councils, and consequently has procured to her a weight of influence more than proportionate to the numerical strength of her representation in congress.
 There has latterly been a partial hue and cry in the northern division of the Union, on the subject of the Virginia influence.
-I can only say, in the words of a Vermont farmer, who accidentalty closed in conversation with me upon affairs of state, "Whatever be the influence of Virginia, she seems to use it well, for we surely go on very thrivingly; besides that, I see no way in which she could exercise it but by coinciding with the feelings of the majority."
-The words Virginia influence, you will perceive to mean (so far as they mean any thing) the accident which has drawn from her commonwealth four out of the five presidents who have guided the councils of federal America. \
+I can only say, in the words of a Vermont farmer, who accidentally closed in conversation with me upon affairs of state, "Whatever be the influence of Virginia, she seems to use it well, for we surely go on very thrivingly; besides that, I see no way in which she could exercise it but by coinciding with the feelings of the majority."
+The words Virginia influence, you will perceive to mean (so far as they mean any thing) the accident which has drawn from her commonwealth four out of the five presidents who have guided the councils of federal America.